Bland diet: No longer recommended

 As of 2025, the BRAT diet is often not recommended by health professionals due to a lack of compelling scientific evidence for the intervention.
 The diet was first discussed in 1926 and was once recommended for people, particularly children, with gastrointestinal distress like vomiting, diarrhea, or gastroenteritis.

 However, modern research has shown that the BRAT diet may be needlessly restrictive in many cases and may tend to limit important nutrients or food groups.
 The American Academy of Pediatrics states that most children should continue a normal, age appropriate diet.
 The foods from the BRAT diet may be added, but should not replace normal, tolerated foods.
 Sugary drinks and carbonated beverages should be avoided to help with indigestion and GI issues.
 The BRAT diet is no longer routinely recommended to those who have had stem cell transplants and have diarrhea due to graft-versus-host disease, as long-term use can lead to nutritional deficiencies.

 Adding soothing foods like rice, bananas, or soluble fibers like pectin to the diet while suffering from diarrhea may help alleviate bouts of diarrhea and improve hydration status and stool consistency.
 However, some physicians have raised concerns that traditional diets like the BRAT diet may be nutritionally incomplete and deficient in energy, fat, protein, fiber, vitamin A, vitamin B_{12}, and calcium.
 Physicians Debora Duro and Christopher Duggan also argue that food restriction itself may be ineffective at alleviating diarrhea and may actually cause individuals to have diarrhea for longer periods, according to randomized clinical trials.

 BRATT diet

 The BRATT diet consists of bananas, rice, applesauce, toast, and tea.

 BRATTY diet

 The BRATTY diet consists of bananas, rice, applesauce, toast, tea, and yogurt.

 CRAM diet

 The CRAM diet consists of cereal, rice, applesauce, and milk.
 The CRAM diet has a higher protein and fat content than the BRAT diet.

-According to John Snyder, M.D., professor of pediatrics at the University of California at San Francisco Medical Center and a member of the American Academy of Pediatrics subcommittee on treating acute diarrhea, the CRAM diet seems to ease the diarrhea symptoms faster.
+According to John Snyder, a professor of pediatrics at the University of California at San Francisco Medical Center and a member of the American Academy of Pediatrics subcommittee on treating acute diarrhea, the CRAM diet seems to ease the diarrhea symptoms faster.